credential-handler/chapi.io/playgroundFaq.md

 The CHAPI Playground implementation follows the general pattern, via these spcific steps (with example data):

-1. CHAPI Playground sends a DID Auth Request (VPR) over CHAPI to the wallet.
+**Step 1**: CHAPI Playground sends a DID Auth Request (VPR) over CHAPI to the wallet.
 This includes an `interact` field that specifies an /exchanges endpoint on the CHAPI Playground.
 ```
 {
     "query": {